--Weverything then we advise that you address all new compiler diagnostics as they get added to Clang, either by fixing everything they find or explicitly disabling that diagnostic with its corresponding Wno- option.
+If you do use -Weverything then we advise that you address all new compiler diagnostics as they get added to Clang, either by fixing everything they find or explicitly disabling that diagnostic with its corresponding Wno- option.

 But what I have not seen clearly expressed is how use of -Weverything is a tradeoff.

 If you’re already a 10x engineer, you probably won’t need this article.
 But for the rest of us, this is what I wish I knew about clang-format as an inexperienced C++ programmer: how to only format the changes in your pull request.

 You may have already heard of clang-format.
 It auto-formats source files for languages including C and C++.
 You can aim it at a source file and format the entire thing using clang-format -i file.cpp.

 If you’re contributing to a project that is already 100% clang-format clean, then this workflow works fine.
-But you’ll occasionally encounter a project that is not quite 100% formatted, such as LLVM, osquery, or Electron.
+But you’ll occasionally encounter a project that is not quite 100% formatted, such as LLVM, osquery, or Electron1.